maxkurze1/mett-eagle/liblog/doc/liblog.md

 This variable should contain a bitmap of the enabled Levels.
 If not set, the level will default to `INFO` (= `0b01111`).
-This bitmap should have 5 bits representing debug, info, warn, error, fatal in exactly this order.
+This bitmap should have 5 bits representing debug, info, warn, error, and fatal in exactly this order.
 The `setLevel` function also sets this environment variable.

 ### PKGNAME